Pumps & Compressors

 Relevant Applications of Torque Sensors for Compressors

-• Pumps or pump stations in power plants
+• Pumps and pump stations in power plants

 • Pumps in the petrochemical industry

-• Processing compressors in oil and gas, mining, etc.
+• Processing compressors in oil and gas, mining, and bulk handling

 • Pipeline compressors in the natural gas industry